cdl-geneseo/geneseo-dictionary/N/NerdRageQuit.md

 # NerdRageQuit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : NerdRageQuit

 Created by  Unknown User (ajm3), last modified by  Unknown User (baj2) on Nov 20, 2012

 1. (v.)
 To quit something prematurely due to excessive failure.
 Usually refers to online gaming. &quot;We were doing really well last game until you had to NerdRageQuit&quot;.
 A. Moak 2010Obsolete, 2012.
 Joyce